flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180523-18-06-23-top-things-learned-at-ellis-island.md

     Flip For More
   card_citation: Flip For More
 card_2:
-  card_text: "“Illegal Immigrationa\x1D hasna\x19t ALWAYS existed.\n----------------------------------------------\n\nThere was a time in America when “illegal immigration” did not exist.\n\nIf you wanted to come to America, you could travel with ease.\n\nAfter the Civil War, the Federal Government became more powerful and this set the stage for more centralized immigration reform."
+  card_text: "“Illegal Immigrationax1D hasnax19t ALWAYS existed.n----------------------------------------------nnThere was a time in America when “illegal immigration” did not exist.nnIf you wanted to come to America, you could travel with ease.nnAfter the Civil War, the Federal Government became more powerful and this set the stage for more centralized immigration reform."
   card_citation: ''
 card_3:
   card_text: >-